Cryptocurrencies Outside FBR’s Tax Net: FTO

 -

-Collaborate with international exchanges to get user data
+Partner with international exchanges to obtain user data

 -

-Introduce reporting obligations like Form 8949 in the US
+Introduce reporting obligations similar to Form 8949 (U.S. model)

 -

-A separate body or department under SECP or SBP could be formed
+Form a separate department under SECP or SBP

 -

-The FTO’s revelation is a wake-up call for policymakers.
-As crypto grows rapidly in Pakistan, staying unregulated and untaxed isn’t a long-term option.
+The FTO’s report serves as a wake-up call for policymakers.
+As Pakistan’s crypto market continues to grow, remaining unregulated and untaxed is no longer sustainable.

 -